callstack/react-native-builder-bob/README.md

 - TypeScript definitions (uses `tsc` to generate declaration files)
 - Android AAR files

-If you created a project with `create-react-native-library`, `react-native-builder-bob` is already pre-configured to build your project.
+If you created a project with `create-react-native-library`, `react-native-builder-bob` is **already pre-configured to build your project**.
 You don't need to configure it again.

 The following configuration steps are for projects not created with `create-react-native-library`.